 You can test for most STIs at home.
 Fun fact: the Food and Drug Administration (FDA) approved the first human immunodeficiency virus (HIV) home test back in 1996 — so at-home STD tests have been around for a while.

-Depending on what you’re testing for, most STI tests will require urine, vagina and/or anal fluid (using a swab that looks similar to a Q-tip), or a small blood sample.
+Depending on what you’re testing for, most STI tests will require urine samples, vaginal and/or anal fluid samples (using a swab that looks similar to a Q-tip), or a small blood sample.

 What STIs can you test for at home?